invntiv/SprytileForever/contributing.md

-# Contributing to Sprytile
+# Contributing to Sprytile Forever

 Hi!
 Thanks for wanting to help out!

-There are many ways to contribute to Sprytile, and all are welcome!
+There are many ways to contribute to Sprytile Forever, and all are welcome!

 - Bug reports / feature issues
 - Pull requests